 BATTERY LIFE

 Battery life has been defined as the time period of which it lasts for service without any damage.
 Battery life is reduced by overcharging which causes overheating and excessive gas bubbling.
 In a car, the battery can be overcharged due to a faulty generator control which causes the generator to continue to charge the battery after it is fully charged.
 The too concentrated electrolyte also causes overcharging.
-Lack of water not only makes the
+Lack of water not only makes theelectrolyte concentrated but, it reduces electrolyte level also in the cell, and thus causes disintegration of the exposed plates.

-Car Battery
+Car Battery |

 The battery is completely damaged if the electrolyte freezes in it.'
 The freezing points of various solutions depending on the state of charge are given in the following table: